Erdogan sends Turkey to snap polls on June 24 - Journal du Cameroun

 “We are ready as if the elections were scheduled for tomorrow,” said CHP spokesman Bulent Tezcan.

-But Tezcan said Erdogan had “no right” to hold elections under the state of emergency, urging parliament to lift the measure immediately.
+But Tezcan said Erdogan had “no right” to hold elections under the state of emergency and added Turkey had been under a “one-man regime” since the April 2017 referendum.

 Jana Jabbour, professor of political science at Sciences Po university in Paris, said Erdogan was looking to “capitalise as fast as possible” on the nationalist sentiment in Turkey triggered by the Syria operation.